 Saving for a Wedding

 Weddings are often lavish events, and most people end up spending an average of $28,000 for the ceremony and reception!
 Saving up for a wedding is a common goal for people.
-However, some people opt to use personal loans in addition to savings.
-Although there are wedding ring financing options, you will end up paying a decent amount of interest.
+However, some people use a personal loan in addition to savings.
+Although financing a wedding ring with bad credit is possible, you will end up paying a decent amount of interest.

 When setting up a financial goal for wedding costs, also consider the type of venue you want and how many people you intend to invite.
 The venue is always the most costly factor, averaging about $10,500.
 When choosing a wedding date, take into account how long it will take to save up enough money for down payments.